SamLiyan/BIOL-7800/Readme_file.md

-On the machine used for this submission (single-threaded, `--cores 1` / `--cpus 1`), the full run took approximately **28 minutes**: SKESA assembly took about 21 minutes across its 20 progressive k-mer rounds, and Prokka annotation took 7.10 minutes (as reported directly in Prokka's own log).
+On the machine used for this submission (single-threaded, `--cores 1` / `--cpus 1`), the full run took approximately **28 minutes**: SKESA assembly took about 21 minutes across its 20 progressive k-mer rounds, and Prokka annotation took 7.10 minutes.
 Runtime will be shorter on a machine with more cores allocated.

 ## Generated Files